Dion’s Academic Journey

 Certified Social Researcher with Expertise in both Qualitative and Quantitative Data Analysis, as recognized by the Taiwanese Sociological Association.

-When Men Fail: The Emotional and Gender Politics of Single and Virgin "Loser" Men in Taiwan
+Tentative Title: The Emotional and Gender Politics of Single Men in Taiwan

 Faculty Employment